Start the instant pot in sauté mode. Heat oil and add cumin seeds.

 Palak Paneer is ready to be served with naan, roti or paratha.

-Burn message: If your instant pot is a newer model and you have seen burn message before, then add ½ cup water.Stovetop Variation: The exact same preparation can be done in a sauce pan.
+Burn message: If your instant pot is a newer model and you have seen burn message before, then add ½ cup water.Stovetop Variation: The exact same preparation can be done in a sauce pan or stovetop pressure cooker.
 Do not use a non-stick pan, if you plan to use an immersion blender to puree the spinach.
 Fry Paneer: This is a personal preference.
 If you like to fry the paneer, you can fry in 2-3 tbsp oil in a pan or air fry it.
 Then add the fried paneer to the blended spinach.
 Frozen Spinach: You can use frozen spinach in this recipe.
 The same cooking time should work well.
 The instant pot might just take longer to come to pressure.
 Frozen Paneer: If using frozen paneer, thaw it in the refrigerator overnight.
 Then use it as suggested.
 Green Chili Pepper: I typically use Thai, Birdeye or Serrano Chili Pepper in my recipes.
 Don't forget to adjust to your taste.
 Created: This recipe was created in a 6qt Instant Pot DUO60 Multi-use Programmable Pressure Cooker.